 Manual of Critical Incidents

-Based on the methods of case analysis developed by Margalit Cohen-Emerique, the method helps professionals analyse the concrete critical cases and situations which come up through the work with patients from other cultural backgrounds.
-The method helps to move beyond the mere identification of the sources of the tension by facilitating the identification of alternative solutions to a problem.
+Based on the method of case analysis developed by Margalit Cohen-Emerique, the manual offers healthcare professionals the opportunity to analyse concrete critical cases and situations which come up through the work with patients from diverse cultural backgrounds.
+The method helps to move beyond the mere identification of the sources of the tension by facilitating the exploration of alternative solutions to a problem.

 Medical Anthropology Reader

-The Medical Anthropology Reader will accompany the methodological handbook so that readers interested in the cultural background of the cases presented there can have an easily accessible textbook where they can get additional information facilitating the understanding of the critical incidents.
+The Medical Anthropology Reader accompanies the methodological manual of Critical Incidents so that readers interested in the cultural background of the presented cases can have an easily accessible anthology of texts to get additional information that may facilitate the understanding of the incidents.

-The Anthology has a double aim and its structure reflects this duality.
-On the one hand it intends to illustrate with selected cases how medical anthropology brings new light to situations, professional problems and dilemmas existing in the medical system.
-On the other hand, it will invite the reader on a cultural trip around the world, in order to show the rich cultural variations of the most banal things, that people belonging to the same culture often take for granted, such as the distribution of gender roles, rationality, ideas about life and death, disease and wellbeing.
-We call these conceptions and ideas “critical zones” because misunderstanding over them or the lack of understanding of their variations often cause “culture shocks” in the interaction.
+The anthology has a double aim and its structure reflects this duality.
+On the one hand it intends to provide examples of how medical anthropology brings new light to professional problems, situations and dilemmas existing in the medical system.
+On the other hand, it engages the reader in a cultural journey to explore the rich cultural variations of the most banal things, which people belonging to the same culture often take for granted, such as the distribution of gender roles, rationality, ideas about life and death, disease and wellbeing.
+We call these conceptions and ideas sensitive zones, because misunderstanding over them or the lack of understanding of their variants often cause “culture shocks” in the interaction.

 In line with this double objective, the Reader consists of two parts.
 The first part is dedicated to the presentation of 12 medical anthropological texts, based on a literature review of the past ten years in the partner countries.
 The second part contains three short essays on the most relevant sensitive zones discovered in the critical incidents collected by our team.